 Sceptre was late to market with its smart TVs but it's now caught up with the big-name brands.

 Want a big screen for the big game?
-You can pick up the 65in Sceptre A658CV-U (below) for a fairly jaw-dropping $398 at Walmart.
+You can pick up the 65-inch Sceptre A658CV-U (below) for a jaw-dropping $418 at Walmart.
 It runs Google's Android TV operating system and features Google Assistant voice controls, so you can boss it around from the comfort of your couch.
 It even supports HDR.

 The version of Android TV used by Sceptre provides access to a host of streaming services including Netflix, Apple TV, Hulu, Disney+, Showtime, YouTubeTV, Starz, FX Now and CNN Go.
 That should keep you busy.

 Fancy a smart TV for your summerhouse?
-The 32in Sceptre A328BV-SR (below) slots into most small spaces.
-It offers 720p HD resolution, which is high enough for a compact TV such as this and comes in at $105 (reduced from $119.99).
+The 32-inch Sceptre A328BV-SR (below) slots into most small spaces.
+It offers 720p HD resolution, which is high enough for a compact TV such as this and comes in at $178.

 Hunting for a TV that's not too big, but not too small?
-Try the 50in A518CV-U (below).
-This Android smart 4K UHD LED TV with Google Assistant is available for the bargain price of $248.
-It features three HMDI ports for plugging in games consoles, plus USB input for listening to music files or viewing digital photos.
+Try the 50-inch A518CV-U. This Android smart 4K UHD LED TV with Google Assistant is available for the bargain price of $255, although you'll have to hope it comes back into stock.
+It features three HDMI ports for plugging in games consoles, plus USB input for listening to music files or viewing digital photos.

 The cheapest Sceptre HD TVs

 If you want a "does the job" TV at a rock-bottom price, Sceptre's HD TVs might float your boat.
-HD TVs have less pixels than their pricier 4K siblings so picture quality maxes out at a lower resolution.
+HD TVs have fewer pixels than their pricier 4K siblings, so picture quality maxes out at a lower resolution.
 But as the majority of US TV channels still broadcast in HD rather than 4K, these models are far from outdated.

 Want the smallest and cheapest Sceptre TV?
-That would be the dinky 19in E195BV-SR. It's currently listed for $69.99 at Walmart, reduced from $109.99, and is so small it's practically portable.
+That would be the dinky 19-inch E195BV-SR. It's currently listed for $59 at Walmart, reduced from $109.99, and is so small it's practically portable.
 Ideal for a nursery or home office.

-That model is the cheapest of Sceptre's entry TVs, but is it the best value?
-We'd recommend the paying the extra $18 and going for the 32in X322BV-SR, which is currently priced at $88.
-Both models offer 720p rather than full, 1080p HD resolution but you do get two HDMI sockets so you can hook up a games consoles and a DVRs, plus a headphone socket and 10W built-in speakers.
+Both models offer 720p rather than full, 1080p HD resolution but you do get two HDMI sockets so you can hook up a games consoles and a DVR, plus a headphone socket and 10W built-in speakers.
 There's even a "Surround Sound Mode", although we can't imagine it's hugely effective at this price.

-Finally, if you want a HD TV that's big enough for the big game, the 43in Sceptre X435BV-F could be the best TV for you.
+Finally, if you want a HD TV that's big enough for the big game, the 43-inch Sceptre X435BV-F could be a good TV for you.
 This Full HD set probably won't win any awards for its picture quality but it features three HDMI ports, a decent 15,000:1 contrast ratio and a USB 2.0 port so you can plug in the streaming device of your choice.